TomHarte/CLK/README.md

 So there's no need to wade through creating a new machine, inserting media into it or figuring out which loading command goes with this piece of software, and no import procedure — CLK does not attempt to take ownership of your files or to usurp your OS.

-Keep your emulated titles on your desktop, in your Dock, or wherever else you usually prefer to launch software from, and launch in a single step.
+Keep your emulated titles on your desktop, in your dock, or wherever else you usually prefer to launch software from, and launch in a single step.
 Just like you'd expect from any other piece of desktop software.

 ## Signal Processing